 A dead shadfly has its wings together, lying on its side in a fetal position.
 Shady is standing upright and his wings are comfortably stretched out.
 He looks alive.
 He died the happiest shadfly in North Bay that night because he did not die alone.

 It is more important to revive the spirit of another in their last moments than at any other point in their lifetime.

 Dumpster Protest (Tanja Rabe)

 From Rachel Carson and David Suzuki to Greta Thunberg

 In my latest essay I suggested the following:

-“We shouldn’t worry that our world will end with a pandemic, or as a result of climate change, or with nuclear bombs . . . no, the world will end because of our ignorance that has allowed all of the above to threaten us at all.
+“We shouldn’t worry that our world will end with a pandemic, or as a result of climate change, or with nuclear bombs . . . no, the world will end because of our ignorance that has allowed all of the above to threaten us in the first place.
 It is our ignorance that won’t allow us to learn from past mistakes, but instead keep repeating them.”

 If I brought up these issues in word or print, some people became irate or even personally offended, arguing: “I am intelligent, my children are intelligent, we are already aware of what is happening.”

-Yet if we are truly aware, then why do we find ourselves in this distressing and catastrophic situation right now?
-These are the people who slow down movements of change, as they do not like to be subjected to hard truths.
-Well, my kind and sweet readers, our unconcerned, oblivious lives are the very reason for all our troubles at this time, and we are beginning to lose our grip on the “Climate Change” dilemma that is imperiling our planetary ecosystem.
+Yet, if we are truly aware, then why do we find ourselves in this distressing and catastrophic situation right now?
+These are the same people who slow down movements of change, as they do not like to be subjected to hard truths.
+Well, my kind and sweet readers, our unconcerned, oblivious lives are the very reason for all our troubles at this time, and we are beginning to lose our grip on the 'Climate Change' dilemma that is imperiling our planetary ecosystem.